tailwarden/docs.komiser.io/docs/Cloud Providers/aws.md

   file = "komiser.db"
 ```

- *The reason for this external data persistence is to improve the filtering, sorting and tagging management experience making is faster and smoother.
+ *The reason for this external data persistence is to improve the filtering, sorting and tagging management experience making it faster and smoother.
 It also serves as a standalone DB which you are free to query and visualize as you see fit.*

 ### Example config.toml
 ```